 Eleven days in May: 4.
-Israel attacks Gaza
+Israel fires rockets at Gaza

 On 20th May 2021 a ceasefire was agreed between Hamas and Israel, marking the end of an 11-day war that cost hundreds of lives.
 We spoke to three Palestinians and three Israelis about the brief and bloody conflict to see why it arose, how the fighting unfolded and what happened next